andrew/ultimate-awesome/README.md

 - [awesome-active-learning](https://github.com/SupeRuier/awesome-active-learning) - Everything you need about Active Learning (AL).
 - [awesome-opa](https://github.com/StyraInc/awesome-opa) - A curated list of OPA related tools, frameworks and articles.
 - [awesome-RecSys-papers](https://github.com/YuyangZhangFTD/awesome-RecSys-papers) - The awesome and classic papers in recommendation system!
 Good luck to every RecSys-learner!.
-- [motion-ui-design](https://github.com/fliptheweb/motion-ui-design) - Resources for inspiration, lists of software, libraries and other stuff related to Motion UI design, animations and transitions.
 - [awesome-cto-resources](https://github.com/mateusz-brainhub/awesome-cto-resources) - :bulb: A community-curated list of awesome resources to help you grow as a CTO.
 - [awesome-computational-neuroscience](https://github.com/eselkin/awesome-computational-neuroscience) - A list of schools and researchers in computational neuroscience.
 - [awesome-tdd](https://github.com/unicodeveloper/awesome-tdd) - :book: :articulated_lorry:  Curated list of awesome resources: books, videos, articles about using TDD(Test Driven Development).